eraydiler/floating-buttons/README.md

 A sample project with a playground file that imports purelayout autolayout library.

-Note; Purelayout library added as framework.
+Note; Purelayout library added as a framework.